-Although the AD7653 is easy to drive, the driver amplifier needs to meet the following requirements:
+Although the AD7667 is easy to drive, the driver amplifier needs to meet the following requirements:

-- The driver amplifier and the AD7653 analog input circuit must be able to settle for a full-scale step of the capacitor array at a 16-bit level (0.0015%).
+• The driver amplifier and the AD7667 analog input circuit must be able to settle for a full-scale step of the capacitor array at a 16-bit level (0.0015%).
 In the amplifier's data sheet, settling at 0.1% to 0.01% is more commonly specified.
 This could differ significantly from the settling time at a 16-bit level and should be verified prior to driver selection.
-The tiny op amp AD8021, which combines ultralow noise and high gain-bandwidth, meets this settling time requirement even when used with gains up to 13. - The noise generated by the driver amplifier needs to be kept as low as possible in order to preserve the SNR and transition noise performance of the AD7653.
-The noise coming from the driver is filtered by the AD7653 analog input circuit 1-pole low-pass filter made by R1 and C2 or by the external filter, if one is used. - The driver needs to have a THD performance suitable to that of the AD7653.
+The tiny op amp AD8021, which combines ultra low noise and high gain-bandwidth, meets this settling time requirement even when used with gains up to 13.

+• The noise generated by the driver amplifier needs to be kept as low as possible in order to preserve the SNR and transition noise performance of the AD7667.
+The noise coming from the driver is filtered by the AD7667 analog input circuit 1-pole low-pass filter made by R1 and C2 or by the external filter, if one is used.
+The SNR degradation due to the amplifier is where: